Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Wow.
 That's cool.

 A: Yeah, it is.
-I was talking about that.
+I never thought about that.
 How much faster I could have detoxed it.

 Q: Your whole face.